Old Fashioned Peanut Butter Bars (No Bake)

 Yes.
 You will need to make at least two substitutions.
 Substitute the butter with a non-dairy butter.
 Substitute the chocolate chips with allergen-friendly chocolate chips that do not contain milk.
 You will also need to double check the label on your graham crackers to make sure they do not contain dairy.
 When in doubt, read the labels if you are baking for someone with food allergies.

-You can keep them in an airtight container at room temperature for several days or you can refrigerate the container if you prefer.
+You can store delicious peanut butter bars in an airtight container at room temperature for several days or you can refrigerate the container if you prefer.

 Can I freeze no-bake peanut butter bars with chocolate?